BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 There are no evil people doing or planing insidious things, instead systems (objects) act on behalf their *systemic rational* by making sense of their environment on their terms.
 What we often identify as hypocratical in a persons action is a mixture of the operations of **different** systems or the communcation between systems.
 As a reminder, the person is not part of the system.
-Individuals are a necessary condition that social systems can exist (like air has to exist to hear sound) but they belong to the environment of the social system (they do not produce the sound).
+Individuals, or better psychic systems, are a necessary condition that social systems can exist (like air has to exist to hear sound) but they belong to the environment of the social system (they do not produce the sound).
 If a politician acts immoral and accepts a lot of money for his party to give a certain company an advantage over its competitors, the politician is the mere medium through which the economy communicates with politics.
-If a politician of the Green Party goes on vacation by plane and at the same time speaks out against air traffic, two different systems are operating: the family and politics.
+If a politician of the Green Party goes on vacation by plane and, at the same time, speaks out against air traffic, two different systems are operating: the family and politics.
 And the operation of the first does not interfere with the operations of the second.
-However, the media make news out of this contradicting behaviour which will irritate politics.
+However, the media make news out of this contradicting behaviour which will irritate politics and probably the family life of the politician.

-Psychic systems are *operationally closed* but *cognitively open*.
+Psychic and social systems are *operationally closed* but *cognitively open*.
 They have clear boundaries demacrating them from other systems.
 They reproduce themselves by adapting and learning how to cope with external noise by only selecting communcations which the system can actively and creatively interpret and *understand* or make sense of.
-Psychic systems (and social systems) reduce complexity of their environment through recourse to meaning.
+Psychic and social systems reduce complexity of their environment through recourse to meaning.
 These system increase inner complexity to deal with the complexity in their environment.

 The boundaries of these systems are not defined physically, but by the border of what is meaningful and what is not.